hmao1/miniprojectreport/Report.md

 ### Overview:

-Our project takes simulated sensor data from a Websockets server and client, imports it to a text file and analyses it with Python numeric libraries and our own algorythm.
+Our project takes simulated sensor data from a Websockets server and client, imports it to a text file and analyses it with Python numeric libraries and our own algorithm.

 #### Task 0